tokenfleet/docs/docs/security_and_compliances/kyc_aml.md

 1. **Identity Verification:** All users are required to provide valid government-issued identification documents, such as a passport or national ID card, to verify their identity.

-2. **Proof of Address:** Users must submit proof of their residential address, such as a utility bill or bank statement, to confirm their place of residence.

-3. **Enhanced Due Diligence:** For high-risk users or transactions, we may require additional documentation or conduct enhanced due diligence to mitigate potential risks.
+2. **Enhanced Due Diligence:** For high-risk users or transactions, we may require additional documentation or conduct enhanced due diligence to mitigate potential risks.

 ## Risk-Based Approach